-How a Voter with Disabilities may request a VBM, RAVBM, or Replacement Ballot
+How a Voter with Disabilities may request a VBM or Replacement Ballot §4005(a)(5), §4005(a)(10)(l)(ii)

-§4005(a)(5), §4005(a)(10)(l)(ii)
+With the move to vote centers, a person with a disability can request a VBM or replacement ballot via the website, through email, over the phone, in written form, or in person at the OCROV office.
+In addition to these options, voters will also be able to request a VBM or a replacement ballot in person at any vote center.

-With the move to vote centers, a person with a disability can request a VBM, RAVBM, or replacement ballot via the website, through email, over the phone, in written form, or in person at the OCROV office.
-In addition to these options, voters will also be able to request a VBM or a replacement ballot in person at any vote center and request a RAVBM through the postage-paid postcard included with every VIG.
+Remote Accessible Vote-By-Mail

-Remote Accessible Vote-By-Mail §4005(a)(8)(B)(i)(IV)
+§4005(a)(8)(B)(i)(IV)

 Orange County registered voters with disabilities may request a downloadable ballot by connecting to the Remote Accessible Vote-By-Mail (RAVBM) system.
 RAVBM provides voters with disabilities the ability to request a VBM ballot to be sent electronically.
 The electronic ballot can be downloaded to the voter's computer, marked using the voter's own assistive technology and then printed.
 This ballot can then be returned in the same manner as any VBM ballot; through the mail, placed in a ballot drop box; or at any vote center.
-Voters will be provided instructions to return the completed RAVBM ballot in the supplied return envelope in the VBM packet.